ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 # Related Work

 This chapter presents the existing research related to gender, racial, and ethnic disparities in education, as to further motivate this project and identify any gaps in knowledge, which will be addressed by EduAttain.
+Additionally, this chapter briefly covers any factors not included in this study but that are still relevant to the study of disparities in educational attainment, as well as, presenting Computational Social Science Fusion Analysis as a theoretical framework used in the project.

 ## Gender and Educational Attainment